The Benefits of Omega 7 Fatty Acids

-The Big Picture: Too Much Fat and Insulin Resistance
+The Big Picture: Too Much Fat and Fat Storing Hormone Resistance

-Overall, modern people are consistently dealing with a range of health concerns brought about by too much of the wrong fat and resulting insulin resistance.
+Overall, modern people are consistently dealing with a range of health concerns brought about by too much of the wrong fat and resulting Fat Storing Hormone resistance.

 First thing’s first: not all fat is bad.
 In fact, your body needs healthy fats for energy production, nutrient absorption, and overall cell health.
 On top of that, the right kind of fat can maintain brain health, heart health, and even reduce inflammation.